shibatch/grantback/v0.5/README.md

 Potential Licensees should exercise their own judgment.
 The mere fact that a VOD is offered under the VOD Reaction License does not eliminate all risks if the Licensor themselves seems suspicious or has a poor reputation within the community.
 It is always wise to be cautious when reusing content from any source, and this license is a tool to facilitate positive interactions, not a shield against all potential issues.

+### Converting Documents

+Below are instructions on how to convert this document to docx and PDF formats using Microsoft Word.

+With this document formatted and displayed on GitHub or elsewhere, select the entire document and copy it.
+You can then paste this into Microsoft Word, which will copy the document while retaining the formatting.
+To convert to PDF, select Print, choose "Microsoft Print to PDF" for printer, and print.
+Note that you cannot properly convert collapsed items with this method.

 ### Important Disclaimers (From Naoki Shibata, Template Author)

 * Experimental Model: The "VOD Reaction License" is an experimental, custom license model.
 Its legal effectiveness and community reception may vary.